dhermes/bezier/docs/abi/surface.rst

           f & d & a \end{array}\right].
       \end{align*}

-   :param int* num_nodes:
+   :param num_nodes:
       **[Input]** The number of nodes :math:`N` in the control net of the B |eacute| zier surface.
+   :type num_nodes: const int*
-   :param int* dimension:
+   :param dimension:
       **[Input]** The dimension :math:`D` such that the surface lies in :math:`\mathbf{R}^D`.
+   :type dimension: const int*
-   :param double* nodes:
+   :param nodes:
       **[Input]** The actual control net of the B |eacute| zier surface as a :math:`D \times N` array.
 This should be laid out in Fortran order, with :math:`D N` total values.
+   :type nodes: const double*
-   :param int* degree:
+   :param degree:
       **[Input]** The degree :math:`d` of the B |eacute| zier surface.
+   :type degree: const int*
    :param double* nodes1:
       **[Output]** The control points of the first edge B |eacute| zier curve as a :math:`D \times (d + 1)` array, laid out in Fortran order.